SCO Explains: Discussing Data in Reservation Policies with Dr. Anup Surendranath

 Malavika Parthasarathy: What are the implications of casting this wide net for the beneficiaries of these reservations policies?

 We haven’t had an answer to that really.
 The, the creamy layer is an attempt to do that.
-To say that, okay, let’s, uh, try and, filter out who needs the most and give them the benefit.
+To say that, okay, let’s try and, filter out who needs the most and give them the benefit.

 Malavika Parthasarathy: How do you view the court’s push for empirical data for reservations?
 Do you think that this thrust for data is leading to delay in when the intended beneficiaries of reservations are able to receive its benefits?

-Dr. Anup Surendranath: Uh, in terms of how there is strategic use of this demand for empirical evidence.
-And, and you see that in the sort of high court cases on reservations for Muslims, right?
+Dr. Anup Surendranath: In terms of how there is strategic use of this demand for empirical evidence.
+And, and you see that in the sort of high court cases on reservations for Muslims.
 What is good enough?
 In the cases on promotion, whether the data should be cadre based or not.

 While the court on the one hand seems to be saying there should be some material to come to your conclusion.
 But in certain other contexts is saying that it is also specifying that what kind of data is required.

-See the point of pushing for data, uh, it’s importance in context, like how to protect against certain dominant groups, uh, cornering the benefits of reservation in that sense.
-And then that I can see the importance there.
-Right.
-Of saying that show us on what basis did you say that group X or group Y um, needs reservations, right?
+See the point of pushing for data, it’s importance in context, like how to protect against certain dominant groups, cornering the benefits of reservation in that sense.
+And then that I can see the importance there is of saying that show us on what basis did you say that group X or group Y needs reservations.

 Show us the basis for it.
-Right.
-I can see the push for empirical data but at the same time, there is a tension to it, right?
-Uh, the tension is that okay in trying to provide it for, by saying that’s the level of scrutiny that we are going to have saying that we will now tell you what exactly is the data that you need to generate, and you can’t decide that.
+I can see the push for empirical data but at the same time, there is a tension to it.
+The tension is that okay in trying to provide it for, by saying that’s the level of scrutiny that we are going to have saying that we will now tell you what exactly is the data that you need to generate, and you can’t decide that.

 Malavika Parthasarathy: The Court is currently grappling with the validity of the eight lakh income criteria for EWS reservations.
 Will the Court address fundamental questions on the kind of data that is needed to frame reservations policies, how to constitute beneficiary groups for reservations, and the means to ensure that intended beneficiaries of these policies can access them without delay?